 WNT in cancer

 A multitude of cancers exhibit de-regulated Wnt signaling, with over 95% of colorectal cancers harboring mutations in components of the Wnt signaling pathway.
 Our studies on the role of FZD7 in human pluripotent stem cells (Fernandez et al. 2014) led to the development of a highly specific FZD7 antibody with blocking activity in Wnt signaling.
 Importantly, FZD7 is highly expressed in several cancers, making it an ideal therapeutic target for this FZD7 antibody.
-We are collaborating with Dr. Dennis Carson (UCSD Moores Cancer Center) to ready this antibody for clinical applications in the treatment of cancers.
+We are collaborating with Drs.
+Dennis Carson and Sunil Advani (UCSD Moores Cancer Center) to ready this antibody for clinical applications in the treatment of cancers.

 WNT and chromosomal instability

 In recent experiments investigating the role of Wnt signaling in reprogramming, we made the fortuitous observation that aberrant Wnt signaling can promote chromosome mis-segregation, thereby producing highly aneuploidy cells.
 In contrast to previous studies that showed that mutations in APC, a negative regulator of the Wnt pathway, lead to chromosomal instability, we found that the addition of purified Wnt protein can lead to aneuploidy.
 This observation is particularly interesting in the light of the hypothesis that Wnt proteins are locally acting growth factors that can instruct the axis of cell division.
 This highly localized mode of action of Wnt is likely afforded by a covalently attached lipid moiety, thus rendering Wnt proteins highly hydrophobic and hence poorly soluble in an aqueous milieu.
 We are using human pluripotent stem cells to probe the mechanism by which Wnt proteins can affect the mitotic machinery.